Oroville Dam: California officials ignored warnings a decade ago

 The filing also said that flood control arguments were "misdirected and unsupported" due to routine dam safety checks and the uncertain effects of climate change on the river basin.

-The acting director of the California Department of Water Resources, Bill Croyle, said he was "not familar with 2005 documentation or conversation" about spillway concerns.
+The acting director of the California Department of Water Resources, Bill Croyle, said he was "not familiar with 2005 documentation or conversation" about spillway concerns.

 At a news conference Monday afternoon, he said that no water was overflowing the emergency spillway and lake levels were continuing to fall.

-Crews were breaking and bagging rocks to drop into the hole eroded in the auxillary spillway, officials said.
+Crews were breaking and bagging rocks to drop into the hole eroded in the auxiliary spillway, officials said.

 The solution now is to fix the broken main spillway in the summer, said Professor Tullis and Stork of the environmental group.